DC 6208Auditory System38 CFR § 4.87

 The VA rates Malignant neoplasm of the ear (other than skin only) under Diagnostic Code (DC) 6208, governed by 38 CFR 38 CFR § 4.87.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Malignant neoplasm of the ear (other than skin only) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Malignant neoplasm of the ear (other than skin only) qualify for TDIU?

-What evidence do I need to establish service connection for Malignant neoplasm of the ear (other than skin only)?
+What evidence supports a higher rating for Malignant neoplasm of the ear (other than skin only)?

-What is the C&P exam like for Malignant neoplasm of the ear (other than skin only)?
+What happens at the C&P exam for Malignant neoplasm of the ear (other than skin only)?

 Get a Personalized Rating Analysis